The Grove (Jefferson, Texas): Architecture

 The structure exhibits many of the external features of a Greek Revival home, but closer inspection reveals the influence of Creole Architecture as well.
 The Grove is a one-story building constructed of wood – the beams and studs are cypress, covered with wooden lap siding.
 The house was built in 1861, and is a blending of two architectural styles: Greek Revival and French Creole.
 The unusual melding of these styles presumably comes from the fact that many historic homes in the surrounding neighborhood were built in Greek Revival style at the time, but since the original owner, Frank Stilley, was from Louisiana, he exerted a French Creole Architectural influence into the design.
 Because of the city of Jefferson's ties to riverboat trade with Louisiana during the 1800s, it stands as a unique example of the region's past.

-The Grove has been fortunate that none of its contemporary owners have attempted to "modernize" or "renovate" the structure.
+No contemporary owners have attempted to "modernize" or "renovate" the structure of The Grove.
 The house today appears as it did after the 1930s remodeling, which made very few external modifications.
 By preserving the heritage and history of the house, it is hoped that The Grove will be a significant reminder of the region's past for our future generations.